ernie-bird/replace-covers/README.md

 * Replaces the first page with the corresponding cover from /covers.

 * Creates a backup of the original version in /shows/[SHOWCODE]/OLD.
+Duplicate names will have "_2" added.

 2. Reverse Replacement